tslenter/RSX-RSC/README.md

 ## 5. Security
 All external connections are encrypted with TLS/SSL, this includes the API on port 8080, SSH and HTTP for user login.
 Authentication is run by the PAM modules, so all users with a account can login.
 To restrict user login use the apache2 configuration and add the all allowed users for login.

-To install new SSL certificates use the following location:
+To update the certificates, copy the new certificates to the following directory:
 ```
 /etc/cert/
 ```